 post it to TxMedCentral in the MCO's XXXSPW folder using the appropriate naming convention.

-If a Medicaid eligibility NF Medical Assistance Only member chooses to leave the NF and return to the community before being determined eligible for the STAR+PLUS HCBS program, PSU staff perform the following steps additional to those referenced above:
+If a Medicaid eligibility NF MAO member chooses to leave the NF and return to the community before being determined eligible for the STAR+PLUS HCBS program, PSU staff perform the following steps additional to those referenced above:

-fax or email a copy of Form H2065-D to MEPD staff;
+fax or email a copy of Form H2065-D to MEPD specialist;

-email a copy to ERS at HPO_STAR_PLUS@hhsc.state.tx.us requesting disenrollment from STAR+PLUS; and
+email a copy to ERS requesting disenrollment from STAR+PLUS; and

 upload Form H2065-D to HEART.